rufilboss/monodevopstask/README.md

 - If using Amazon EKS:
 Because I use a NodePort service for this project, use the public IP or DNS name of one of your EKS worker nodes along with the nodePort:
 `http://<node-IP>:<nodePort>`

+PS: I chose NodePort for simplicity in Minikube, but Ingress is better for production.